BenSt099/CitationCheck/README.md

 3. Upload a `bib`-file by pressing the button _BIB_ or search for a single paper by pressing _SINGLE_.

+4. Export a detailed report via the `EXPORT`-button.

 ## Documentation

 The documentation is available [here](https://github.com/BenSt099/CitationCheck/blob/main/docs/citationcheck_doc.pdf).